onspatial/f-osm/README.md

 WHERE f.fsq_country='US';
 ```

-This will create a new table called `fsq_osm_usa` that contains the joined data from both tables for locations in the United States.

 # Calculating the Similarity:

 To calculate the similarity between the Foursquare and OSM data, we use two approaches.
 The distance between longitude and latitude of foursquare and osm as a separate column in the data.
 We also provide a similarity score between the name of the place in foursquare and osm.